Key Takeaways

 Platinum Coils: Small platinum coils are deployed to fill the aneurysm sac.

-Blood Clotting: The coils promote clotting, isolating the aneurysm.
+Blood Clotting: The coils promote clotting, isolating the aneurysm and preventing blood flow into it.

 Postoperative Care